The Devil's Double: Plot

 In 1987, Latif Yahia, an Iraqi soldier fighting in the Iran–Iraq War, is called to become a "fedai" ("body double" or political decoy) for Uday Hussein, the son of president Saddam.
 Latif comes from an upper-class family and attended school with Uday, where students would remark on their likeness.
 He refuses the position.
 Furious, Uday has him imprisoned and tortured.
 Latif relents when his family is threatened.
-Latif undergoes cosmetic surgery to perfect his resemblance to Uday and practices emulating the latter's mannerisms and persona.
-Latif tries to resist Uday's exorbitant merrymaking and erratic behavior, at one point fleeing a nightclub to attempt to see his family, who believe that he died in the war.
+Latif undergoes cosmetic surgery to perfect his resemblance to Uday and practises emulating the latter's mannerisms and persona.
+Latif tries to resist Uday's exorbitant merrymaking and erratic behaviour, at one point fleeing a nightclub to attempt to see his family, who believe that he died in the war.
 However, he is apprehended by Uday's bodyguards and beaten by Uday.
 After an appearance at a conference with Kuwaiti leaders, an attempt is made on Uday's (Latif's) life, apparently by a member of a rebel opposition group, possibly a Kurd.
-The real Uday, though, is more concerned with the Kuwaitis, who he believes were slant drilling into Iraq's Rumaila oil field.
+The real Uday, though, is more concerned with the Kuwaitis, whom he believes were slant drilling into Iraq's Rumaila oil field.
 The First Gulf War is launched.

 Uday eventually kidnaps a 14-year-old girl and forces her to escort him to a party.
 (Note: Based on an actual 1988 celebration honoring Egyptian President Hosni Mubarak's wife Suzanne.)
 There, Uday becomes enraged with Saddam's personal bodyguard Kamel Hana Gegeo.
 Uday believes that Gegeo facilitated an affair Saddam had, (Note: With Samira Shahbandar.) which devastated his mother.
 (Note: Sajida Talfah.)
 Uday is also jealous at the trust Saddam places in Gegeo.
-When Gegeo passes sarcastic comments about Uday's advances towards the girl and drunkenly fires an AK-47 in the air, Uday butchers him with a knife in front of the guests.
+When Gegeo passes sarcastic comments about Uday's advances towards the girl and drunkenly fires an AK-47 in the air, Uday butchers him with an electric knife in front of the guests.
 The next morning, Uday's bodyguards dump the girl's beaten, partially naked body.
 Furious, Saddam goes to the hospital, where Uday is overdosed on sleeping pills.
 Saddam beats Uday and nearly castrates him.
 Only the intervention of a doctor saves him.
 As the war is in full swing, Latif tries to distance himself from Uday and begins an affair with Sarrab, one of Uday's lovers.